|

 deletes the crudware & demoware that clutters up most new PCs, and Ninite

 makes it easy to install the good stuff.
+I use Ninite a lot, and highly recommend it!

 - Remote access tool (based on UltraVNC SC)